 - (1) General Requirements.
 An Offset Project Operator or Authorized Project Designee must obtain the services of an Ecology-accredited verification body for the purposes of verifying Offset Project Data Reports. - (2) Schedule for Verification of Non-Sequestration Offset Projects.
 The verification of GHG emission reductions for non-sequestration offset projects that produce greater than or equal to 25,000 metric tons of GHG reductions must be performed on a Reporting Period basis and cover the Reporting Period for which the most recent Offset Project Data Report was submitted unless otherwise specified in a Compliance Offset Protocol.
-For Reporting Periods in which an Offset Project Data Report for a non-sequestration offset project shows that the offset project produced fewer than 25,000 metric tons of GHG reductions in a Reporting Period, the Offset Project Operator or Authorized Project Designee may choose to perform verification that covers two consecutive Reporting Periods, even if for the subsequent Reporting Period the offset Project Data Report results in zero GHG emission reductions, the Offset Project Operator or Authorized Project Data Report results in zero GHG emission reductions, the Offset Project Operator or Authorized Project Data Report results in zero GHG emission reductions.
-If an Offset Project Data Report results in zero GHG emission reductions. - (3) Schedule for Verification of Sequestration Offset Projects.
+For Reporting Periods in which an Offset Project Data Report for a non-sequestration offset project shows that the offset project produced fewer than 25,000 metric tons of GHG reductions in a Reporting Period, the Offset Project Operator or Authorized Project Designee may choose to perform verification that covers two consecutive Reporting Periods, even if for the subsequent Reporting Period the offset project produced greater than or equal to 25,000 metric tons of GHG reductions.
+If an Offset Project Data Report results in zero GHG emission reductions, the Offset Project Operator or Authorized Project Designee may defer verification until the offset project produces an Offset Project Data Report that no longer results in zero GHG emission reductions. - (3) Schedule for Verification of Sequestration Offset Projects.
 An initial verification of GHG emission reductions and GHG removal enhancements for all sequestration offset projects must be performed following the first Reporting Period and cover one Reporting Period.
 After the first Reporting Period, verification must be conducted at least once every six years and may cover up to six Reporting Periods for which Offset Project Data

 Reports were submitted.
 After an initial verification with a Positive Offset Verification Statement, reforestation offset projects and urban forest offset projects that meet the requirements of the applicable Compliance Offset Protocol may defer the second verification for twelve years, but verification of Offset Project Data Reports must be performed at least once every six years thereafter.
 For offset projects that do not renew their crediting period, verification must still be conducted at least once every six years for the remainder of the project life.
-However, after a successful full offset verification of an Offset Project Data Report indicating that Actual Onsite Carbon Stocks (in MT CO2e) are at least 10% greater than the Actual Onsite Carbon Stocks reported in the final Offset Project Data Report of the final crediting period that received a positive Offset Verification Statement, the next full offset verification for twelve years must resume conducting a full verification at least once every six years if it receives an Adverse Offset Verification Statement.
+However, after a successful full offset verification of an Offset Project Data Report indicating that Actual Onsite Carbon Stocks (in MT CO2e) are at least 10% greater than the Actual Onsite Carbon Stocks reported in the final Offset Project Data Report of the final crediting period that received a positive Offset Verification Statement, the next full offset verification service may be deferred for twelve years.
+An offset project that has deferred verification for twelve years must resume conducting a full verification at least once every six years if it receives an Adverse Offset Verification Statement.